Vyral/base-template/_posts/2018-05-21-get-pre-qualified-before-you-look.md

 {% include pullquote.html %}

 **The biggest reason you want to be pre-qualified is that you are instilling confidence in the seller**.
-This can be as simple as having your local mortgage and finance expert reach out and introduce themselves and talking about you as a buyer and a person.
+This can be as simple as having your local mortgage and finance expert reach out and introduce themselves and talk about you as a buyer and a person.

 If you have any further questions about this or any other real estate questions, please contact me by phone or email.
 I would be happy to speak with you soon.